 The menu can offer two kinds of links: Internal, or “standard” links, and external links that point to other websites altogether — say, if you have a store or a Patreon campaign.
 You can create and delete external links on a whim.
 Internal links, though, are built automatically when you create a static page.
 Your comic and its archive also get menu links automatically.

 - Title: The text that appears in your site’s menu and title tag.

 - URL: Each page’s unique location within your site.
 Notice how each begins with a slash /.
-That’s mandatory.
+That’s mandatory for internal links.

 - Type: Describes what kind of page, such as static pages or an archive page.

 - Actions: Tap the slider to hide or reveal each menu item to your site’s main menu.
-Hiding a menu item does not delete it.
+Hiding a menu item does not delete the page itself.
 Tap the pencil icon to edit each item’s title or URL.